Un coche nuevo or un nuevo coche? Un buen día or un día bueno?

 Español: Un chico malo.
 Un mal chico.

-Group 2 – Adjectives that must go before the noun
+Group 2 – Spanish adjectives that must go before the noun

 This is the second smallest group.
 This group is worth remembering because you’ll know if an adjective isn’t in this group it can or should go after the noun.